IWSLT/IWSLT.github.io/_pages/2022/shared-tasks/isometric.md

     * Institution/contact person

 NB: both the source and the MT output should be submitted in a detokenized format.

+## FAQ

+- Is it allowed to use multilingual data in the constrained task?
+  - No, only language pair specific parallel data is allowed for the constrained task.
+For instance, for En-De, only the En-De MuST-C parallel data should be used.
+If using multilingual data from other language pairs, please consider the unconstrained task.

 ## Organizers